 The academic year runs from August to June, and is divided into two semesters: August to December and January to June.
 At the helm is head teacher Dr Shalee Cunningham from the US, who leads a team of international faculty.

 Ruamrudee is a Thai word meaning ‘Union of Hearts’, and there’s strong sense of community, service to those in need, and moral development at the school.
 The school offers religion classes for all Catholic students; these focus on faith development, biblical knowledge, and Church history.
 Non-Catholic students take ‘values’ classes, which look at “analysing philosophies, cultures, religions, and the traditions of global societies, as well as encouraging the need to engage in community service activities”.

 RIS’s inquiry-based curriculum starts in pre-Kindergarten.
 This “fosters growth through play in the areas of social, emotional, physical, and cognitive development, as well as literacy, communication and language.”
 The school’s youngest learners focus on dramatic play, writing, art, sensory activities, computing, PE, music, and Thai language classes.
 RIS’s elementary school has a “rigorous curriculum” that is focused on reading, writing, maths, science, and social studies.

 The school day is also filled with lessons in visual and performing arts, PE, Thai, values, and health and wellness.

-There’s been a rise in the opening of pre-schools across Thailand, and RIS is about to follow suit.
-In 2018, it plans to open a new Pre-K programme for two-year-olds at a purpose-built early years’ centre – giving students an even earlier start at RIS.
-The early childhood curriculum will centre on the research-based Creative Curriculum, Reggio Emilia principles and Montessori methods.
+There’s been a rise in the opening of pre-schools across Thailand, and RIS has been a part of it.
+In 2018 it opened a new Pre-K programme for 2-year-olds at a purpose-built early years’ centre – giving students an even earlier start at RIS.
+The early childhood curriculum centres on the research-based Creative Curriculum, Reggio Emilia principles, and Montessori methods.

 As the school says,